RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Experiments

 \subsection{Generation comparisons with baselines}

 \textbf{Qualitative results.} \cref{fig: main} presents a qualitative comparison between RAGDiffusion and baselines on the STGarment dataset.
-Paint-by-example has yielded entirely unsuccessful outputs.
-Meanwhile, IP-Adapter exhibits a high-level perception of garment semantics, generating roughly accurate structure even in layered and side-view situations, although it suffers from severe texture distortion.
-In contrast, ReferenceNet manages to maintain correct textures in challenging scenarios but encounters structural confusion and distortion.
-This phenomenon may stem from ReferenceNet's over-reliance on local texture features, lacking the benefits of a global perspective in challenging cases.
-RAGDiffusion employs a retrieval-aggregate approach to capture structural information and integrates conditional controls from EP-Adapter, Landmark Guider, and ReferenceNet, yielding promising performance in both structurally faithful and detail-oriented garment conversion.
-Notably, while all models are trained on the same dataset, RAGDiffusion assimilates high-quality contour landmarks and structure embeddings as external prior to producing visually compelling results that enhance depth and realism.
+TryOffDiff has yielded entirely unsuccessful outputs.
+Meanwhile, naive ReferenceNet and TryOffAnyone manage to maintain correct textures in challenging scenarios, but encounter structural confusion and distortion.
+This phenomenon may stem from TryOffDiff and ReferenceNet's over-reliance on local visual texture features, lacking the benefits of a global perspective in challenging cases.
+RAGDiffusion employs a retrieval-aggregate approach to capture structural information and integrates conditional controls from EP-Adapter, Landmark Guider and PGEA, yielding promising performance in both structurally faithful and detail-oriented garment conversion.
+Notably, while trained on the same dataset with naive ReferenceNet, RAGDiffusion assimilates high-quality contour landmarks and structure embeddings as external prior to producing visually compelling results that enhance depth and realism.

 \textbf{Quantitative results.} As indicated in \cref{tab: main}, we quantitatively evaluate the \emph{generation quality} of various methods on the STGarment dataset, demonstrating that RAGDiffusion significantly outperforms all baseline approaches.
 This confirms RAGDiffusion's ability to deliver superior and accurate garment generation across diverse scenarios.
 Retrieval, as a crucial component of RAGDiffusion for assimilating external knowledge, plays a significant role.
 Using the evaluation metrics described in \cref{sec: setup}, we report the \emph{retrieval accuracy} at different sizes of the external memory database $\mathcal{D}$ in \cref{tab: retrieval}.
 Specifically, we employ clustering and downsampling algorithms to iteratively eliminate outliers and highly similar samples from the original memory database, constructing retrieval libraries of four different scales: 1000, 2000, 4000, and 8000 samples.
 When the memory database $\mathcal{D}$ is too large, outliers may adversely affect quality if embeddings are inaccurate, while redundant samples reduce retrieval efficiency.
 Conversely, if the memory database $\mathcal{D}$ is too small, the retrieval library may lack sufficient representativeness and completeness, adversely affecting the generation performance for specific categories.
 Notably, a memory database comprising 4000 samples achieved the best trade-off in performance.
 Please refer to the Appendix for more technical details.